Andrew28KG/TaskHive/README.md

 - Team data is protected with appropriate access controls

 **Note**: If you fork or clone this repository, you will need to set up your own Firebase project and add the required configuration files.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2023 TaskHive.
-All rights reserved.

 ## Resources